noir-lang/noir/yellow-paper/docs/gas-and-fees/gas-and-fees.md

 Once public function execution has completed (or hit the gas limit), the fee distribution component is executed.
 This is a public function and will also need to be proven via the VM and publc kernel circuits.
 The sequencer will have agency over which functions they are willing to accept and this will be part of the earlier transaction acceptance.

 The total fee taken by the sequencer is calculated from the values of consumed L1 and L2 gas and the `feePerGas` values provided with the transaction.
-Any balance reamining must be refunded.
+Any balance remaining must be refunded.

 ```
 let actual_l1_cost = tx_context.l1GasUsed * tx_context.feePerL1Gas;